row1/ngbp/README.md

 [Angular Bootstrap](http://angular-ui.github.io/bootstrap),
 [Font Awesome](http://fortawesome.github.com/Font-Awesome), and
 [LESS](http://lesscss.org).
-Lastly, it contains a sophisticated [Grunt](http://gruntjs.org)-based build system to ensure maximum productivity.
+Lastly, it contains a sophisticated [Gulp](http://gulpjs.com/)-based streaming build system to ensure maximum productivity.
 All you have to do is clone it and start coding!

 ## Philosophy